 1. Assess the risks and track records

-You don’t want to take a high level of risk without the guarantee of a high return, so always evaluate each vendor.
+You don’t want to take a high level of risk without guaranteeing a high return, so always evaluate each vendor.
 Track their records, get reviews, and evaluate their ability and willingness to meet the organization’s needs and requirements.
 Examine the product that they are currently promoting, as well as their track record in the industry.

 2. Keep track of data and make decisions based on it.

-Keep track of the information gathered and determine if there is anything that needs to be addressed on the vendor side, as well as the trend for onboarded vendors and statistics.
+Keep track of the information gathered and determine if anything needs to be addressed on the vendor side, as well as the trend for onboarded vendors and statistics.
 This will be extremely beneficial as you move forward with your business objectives.

 3. Check the credentials and financial stability of the vendor.